 Old wooden shipping pallets make gorgeous, rustic vertical gardens with room for plenty of plants in a small space.
 Even apartment dwellers with nothing more than a balcony can use this idea to grow edibles, beautiful annuals, or both.
-Here is a nice video tutorial from Chef Janie on how to make one of these.
-All you need is a pallet, landscaping fabric, staples and a staple gun, dirt, and plants.

 Begin by doubling up the landscaping fabric and stapling it to the back of the pallet.
 The whole back of the pallet will need to be covered, as well as the bottom so the dirt doesn’t fall out when the pallet is upright.
 Staple the fabric on the sides and the back, wherever fabric meets wood, to help keep the dirt in place.

 After the fabric is stapled down, flip the pallet onto its back and begin filling the slots with dirt.
 Leave the pallet flat on the ground for this step.
 You won’t need to fill the slots completely full of dirt since the plants and the dirt they are potted in will take up quite a bit of room.

 Begin adding the plants of your choice.
 A variety of fruits, herbs, and leafy vegetables like lettuce and kale will work well.
 In this pallet garden, alternating rows of a variety of herbs and purple lobelia were used.
 This one pallet contains a total of 55 plants, so there is quite a bit of planting room in these slots.

 Once all the rows are planted, it is recommended you leave the pallet flat to water it and let the plants get established for a couple of weeks before tipping it upright.
 After placing it vertically, you can plant flowers in the top as Janie does in the video.
 The result is a beautifully creative and efficient way to grow herbs and flowers.